 The scenery was beautiful and we are relaxed and smiling.
 Wollongong is a very easy city to cycle around and it has plenty of cycle paths and safe routes to take if you’re cycling with children.

 Kalyra rode beside me chattering away, the joy radiating from her face and beaming into my soul.
 Already my little girl was tasting why Mummy and Daddy have taken this trip – so we can spend our days doing things like this together.

 “Isn’t this fantastic?
 It’s 5.00pm and nobody is screaming or arguing.
 I’m not racing around getting dinner organized and a house cleaned.
 We’re just out riding and enjoying the close of the day together.”

 “Yep.
 I love these holidays Mummy!”

-If you are driving from Sydney to Wollongong, you must go via the Grand Pacific Drive, which starts in the Royal National Park (second oldest in the world behind Yellowstone) and follows the coastline, through small coastal towns and spectacular scenery.
+If you are driving from Sydney to Wollongong, you must go via the Grand Pacific Drive, which is one of the best road trips in Australia.

 Symbio Wildlife Park

 We have visited plenty of wildlife parks in Australia and Symbio is pretty good.